taming-the-state-in-react/taming-the-state-in-react/manuscript/03-redux/03-A-advanced-actions.md

 store.dispatch(doToggleTodo('0'));
 ~~~~~~~~

 There were two more advanced topics about actions in this chapter: optional payload and payload structure.
 The first topic wouldn't apply in the current application.
-Every action has to have a payload.
+Every action has to have a payload in this scenario.
 The second topic could be applied.
-However, the payload is small and thus doesn't need to be deeply restructured with a payload property.
+However, the payload is too small at this point in time and thus doesn't need to be restructured with an intermediate payload property.

 The [final Todo application can be found in this JS Bin](https://jsbin.com/kopohur/29/edit?html,js,console).
 You can do further experiments with it before you continue with the next chapter.